 Among the most expensive priorities for school districts and charter schools is improving ventilation and upgrading heating and air conditioning systems.
-More than half the districts and charters in the sample, 1,668, expect to spend money on school climate systems, and HVAC is a top-three priority in every region.
-The spending averages out to about $401 per student across agencies choosing this option.
+Nearlyhalf the districts and charters in the sample expect to spend money on school climate systems, and HVAC is a top-three priority in every region.
+The spending averages out to about $394 per student across agencies choosing this option.
 The plans range from thousand-dollar investments in filters that block the spread of the virus to multi-million-dollar plans for replacing entire HVAC systems.
 Los Angeles Unified School District, for instance, has budgeted $50 million of its $2.5 billion in ESSER III funding to provide 55,000 portable, commercial-grade air scrubbers for every classroom and commonly used room.
 St. Joseph’s School District in Missouri is budgeting its entire $25 million for HVAC upgrades.
 Such improvements are explicitly allowed in American Rescue Plan since they can not only prevent the spread of Covid, but can also guard against other airborne illnesses and provide a more comfortable climate for learning.

 Helping students recover from the isolation and trauma of the pandemic is a priority in many local plans.
-About a third of local education agencies in the Burbio sample, 1,022, list social-emotional learning in their spending plans, including monies for curricula, classroom materials, and training, at an average cost per student of $93.
+About a third of local education agencies in the Burbio sample list social-emotional learning in their spending plans, including monies for curricula, classroom materials, and training, at an average cost per student of $84.
 Social-emotional instruction often focuses on helping students manage their emotions, relate to other students effectively, and develop strong organizational and study habits.

-Additionally, 1,130 districts and charters, more than a third of the sample, are hiring psychologists or mental health professionals.
-The priority emerges in other spending as well: 736 districts and charters plan to invest in behavioral and mental health initiatives and 399 in counseling and mentoring.
+Additionally, more than a third of the sample, are hiring psychologists or mental health professionals.
+The priority emerges in other spending as well: about a quarter of the districts and charters plan to invest in behavioral and mental health initiatives and 9 percent list counseling and mentoring as priorities.
 Many districts are pursuing a combination of strategies: the Syracuse, New York, school district, for instance, expects to spend more than $1 million on social-emotional learning curricula, $3.5 million on intensive support for students and nearly $13 million on hiring psychologists, counselors and social workers.